 \section{Abstract}

-We address in this study the problem of learning a summary causal graph on time series with potentially different sampling rates.
-To do so, we first propose a new temporal mutual information measure defined on a window-based representation of time series.
-We then show how this measure relates to an entropy reduction principle that can be seen as a special case of the Probabilistic Raising Principle.
-We finally combine these two ingredients in a PC-like algorithm to construct the summary causal graph.
-This algorithm is evaluated on several datasets that shows both its efficacy and efficiency.
+This study addresses the problem of learning a summary causal graph on time series with potentially different sampling rates.
+To do so, we first propose a new causal temporal mutual information measure for time series.
+We then show how this measure relates to an entropy reduction principle that can be seen as a special case of the probability raising principle.
+We finally combine these two ingredients in PC-like and FCI-like algorithms to construct the summary causal graph.
+There algorithm are evaluated on several datasets, which shows both their efficacy and efficiency.